andernil/OpenVINO_project/README.md

 # OpenVINO_project
-NTNU Autumn 2018 semester project for Cisco.
+NTNU 2019 master thesis for Cisco, branch of semester project autumn 2018

-Project files for compiling and running the "Hey Spark" voice recognition neural network program using OpenVINO on a CPU or FPGA.
+Project files for compiling and running the Google Speech Commands keyword spotting neural network program using OpenVINO on a CPU or FPGA.

-The program can either use a pre-recorded and pre-processed sample to test the network, or record audio using the PortAudio-framework and a MFCC-converter from Cisco (included in this repository).
-The program infers the neural network onto a CPU or an FPGA after having previously been optimized using the Model Optimizer in the OpenVINO toolkit.
+The program reads an input file list of verification samples generated during network training, defined in the program to by default be recordings/verification_data-201955023_CNN.txt.

 The executable program takes several input arguments in the following way:
 ./voice_recognition_OpenVINO [NETWORK_PATH XML] [WEIGHTS_PATH BIN] [NUM_ITERATIONS]
-[SAMPLE or LIVE] [CPU or FPGA] [RELEASE or DEBUG].
+[SAMPLE] [CPU, FPGA or HETERO] [RELEASE or DEBUG].

 [NETWORK_PATH XML] is the path to the network.xml file (in this case Optimized/wakeword.bin)